sebanc/brunch/README.md

 Notes:
 - Intel Gen 1 graphics do not work with ChromeOS versions above r81 (it might still change with a future ChromeOS update).
 - Some Intel 10th Gen devices do not seem to be compatible with the android container.
+- Intel 11th Gen devices are not supported for now.

 Specific procedure for BIOS/MBR devices: Follow the same procedure as described below but after extracting the brunch release, extract in the same folder the "mbr_suport.tar.gz" package that you will find in this branch (master).